Key Information

 Remote Education

-North Walsham High School in the event of school closure will utilise Go4Schools to set our work.
+North Walsham High School in the event of school closure will utilise Bromcom to set our work.
 This will include links to Live Lessons via Microsoft Teams and how to submit work via email or Microsoft Teams.

 Behaviour Policy